-The GTC190 control includes a dedicated Profibus interface port to interface to a pre-defined network of distributed I/O modules.
+The GTC190A control includes a dedicated Profibus interface port to interface to a pre-defined network of distributed I/O modules.
 At initial release this network has been designed using Allen-Bradley Flex I/O modules and Prosoft Communication heads.
 The control wiring in this manual illustrates the module layout including quantities and part numbers of the components.
 This can be purchased directly by the user or from Woodward as a complete kit.

-The GTC190 GAP application contains all of the programming logic to handle the specific communications to these modules and the associated algorithms to decode the information for each channel from the Profibus protocol.
-The GTC190 CORE Fuel control does not utilize any of this I/O for its functionality and therefore all of this I/O has been programmed in a generic form to create an error-free interface to these signals.
-The intent is that the user will program the logic associated with these I/O signals in their MultiProg program.
+The GTC190A GAP application contains all of the programming logic to handle the specific communications to these modules and the associated algorithms to decode the information for each channel from the Profibus protocol.
+The GTC190A CORE Fuel control does not utilize any of this I/O for its functionality and therefore all of this I/O has been programmed in a generic form to create an error-free interface to these signals.
+The intent is that the user will program the logic associated with these I/O signals in their Ladder Logic program.

-All of the module and channel information needed to interface to this IO has been done in a separate GAP program (part number 5418-2415.GAP).
-Most of the key information has been placed in B\LIST or A\LIST blocks.
+All of the module and channel information needed to interface to this IO has been done in a separate GAP program.
+Most of the key information has been placed in B_LIST or A_LIST blocks.
 These blocks provide an organized way to find the required input or output fields to interface to the IO.
 They do nothing but pass the value from the input field to the output field of this block.
-The IO module layout and the software block name location of each of these signals in the GTC190 application can be found in the 5418-2415.GAP file.

-To connect the GTC190 application software to this hardware a file must be created (applicom.ply) and placed on the control in the same folder as the GAP application.
+To connect the GTC190A application software to this hardware a file must be created (applicom.ply) and placed on the control in the same folder as the GAP application.
 This file must be generated from the Applicom CD that is supplied with the system (install Service Pack 3 from the Woodward website after installation).
 If the DIO hardware is supplied by Woodward, the user can use the file delivered on the control.
-If the user creates this file it must contain the correct DeviceNet configuration in the same file as the Profibus configuration.
-Only the full layout shown in the control wiring is supported in the GTC190, although some subsets of the layout shown can be used.
+If the user creates this file it must contain the correct Profibus configuration.
+Only the full layout shown in the control wiring is supported in the GTC190A, although some subsets of the layout shown can be used.

-Interfacing to MultiProg
+Interfacing to Ladder Logic

-The GTC190 hardware includes a software run-time license of the ProConOS (Operating System), which supports the execution of a MultiProg (MP) application in concert with the GAP application running on the VxWorks OS.
+The GTC190A executes of a Ladder Logic (LL) application in concert with the GAP application running on the VxWorks OS.
 The GAP application contains a block that permits the interfacing to this external program.
-In addition to this a number of blocks have been added to the application in specific categories to allow MP to access some generic GAP function blocks.
-Ideas like placing all user accessible tunables in GAP rather than MP should help simplify the finalized site application.
-It is also recommended that an archived version of the MP program be placed on the Atlas hard-drive in order to better support the site in the future.
+In addition to this a number of blocks have been added to the application in specific categories to allow LL to access some generic GAP function blocks.
+Ideas like placing all user accessible tunables in GAP rather than LL should help simplify the finalized site application.
+It is also recommended that an archived version of the LL program be placed on the Atlas hard-drive in order to better support the site in the future.